siderolabs/talos/website/content/v1.12/reference/cli.md

 ```
       --cert-fingerprint strings                                 list of server certificate fingeprints to accept (defaults to no check)
-      --cluster string                                           Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string                                           Cluster to connect to if a proxy endpoint is used.
   -p, --config-patch stringArray                                 the list of config patches to apply to the local config file before sending it to the node
       --context string                                           Context to be used in command
       --dry-run                                                  check how the config change will be applied in dry-run mode